WinJayX/docs/README.md

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
 - Page loads as a 404 - Make sure you are running in a folder with `docs.json`

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License.

+---

+⭐ If you found this project helpful, please give it a star!